![]() |

 |

-which is a popular form of the Schwarzschild solution.
+which is a popular way of writing the Schwarzschild solution.

 A detailed deduction is given in appendix B of the pdf-version.